playcanvas/fonts/README.md

 a texture that contains all the characters of the font you want to use and an .fnt file that contains metadata for the bitmap font.
 So in order to create a font:
 - Install the tool of your choice
 - Pick the font you want to use and edit its settings to your liking
 - Export the font.
-The metadata file should have a .fnt extension
+The metadata file should have an .fnt extension
 - The exported texture must be a .png file.
 If it's not you can set it to a png in the export settings.
 Make sure to select a transparent background for the exported texture.
 - If your font contains lots of characters the tool might try to export multiple textures to fit all of the characters.
 We currently only support 1 texture so either select a subset of the characters in that font or select a bigger texture